marzukia/blog/content/vaccinations-matter.md

 Many people have valid health issues and concerns which prohibit them from getting the vaccination.
 The people who cannot get vaccinated will be protected most by a highly vaccinated population.
 That's why it makes it so much worse that some people erroneously (intentional or not) use this as their excuse for why they will not get vaccinated.

 [CDC's reaction and adverse events register](https://www.cdc.gov/vaccines/covid-19/info-by-product/pfizer/reactogenicity.html) has catalogued the number of severe adverse reactions caused by the Pfizer vaccine.
-There were only 33 adverse reactions out of 7,851 doses given (all age groups); this equates to a 0.42% chance you may get a severe reaction.
+Out of the 7,851 doses given (all age groups > 12), there were 0 "Grade 4" events, these are the events that would require you to be hospitalised.

+> The proportions of participants who reported at least 1 serious adverse event were 0.4% in the vaccine group and 0.2% in the placebo group.
+No serious adverse events were considered by FDA as possibly related to vaccine.

 You are more [likely to get into a car crash](https://www.stuff.co.nz/national/300278929/more-than-20-drivers-aged-100-are-still-on-kiwi-roads-as-ageing-population-prompts-plea-for-caution) than getting a severe reaction to the vaccine.

 ## Conclusion